banyansecurity/installer/cloudformation/README.md

 For a new VPC, a quick option to try the Access Tier CloudFormation deployment is to use the `network/banyan-network-stack.json` stack to provision all the requisite AWS Networking.

-### Choose the AccessTier Stack to deploy
+### Choose the AccessTier stack to deploy

-To deploy Access Tier using netagent-2.x.x, use the stacks in the `netagent2` folder.
+To deploy Access Tier using `netagent-2.x.x`, use the stacks in the `netagent2` folder.

-To deploy Access Tier using the netagent-1.x.x, use the stacks in the `netagent1` folder.
+To deploy Access Tier using the `netagent-1.x.x`, use the stacks in the `netagent1` folder.

-Each folder has a README.md explaining how to deploy the stack.
+Each folder has a README explaining how to deploy the stack.